OSGeo/gdal/doc/source/programs/gdalbuildvrt.rst

     Set nodata values at the VRT band level (different values can be supplied for each band).
-If more than one value is supplied, all values should be quoted to keep them together as a single operating system argument (:example:`vrtnodata`).
+If more than one value is supplied, all values should be quoted to keep them together as a single operating system argument (:example:`gdalbuildvrt-vrtnodata`).
 If the option is not specified, intrinsic nodata settings on the first dataset will be used (if they exist).
 The value set by this option is written in the ``NoDataValue`` element of each ``VRTRasterBand element``.
 Use a value of `None` to ignore intrinsic nodata settings on the source datasets.

 .. option:: -separate

     Place each input file into a separate band.
-See :example:`separate`.
+See :example:`gdalbuildvrt-separate`.
     Contrary to the default mode, it is not required that all bands have the same datatype.
     This option is mutually exclusive with :option:`-pixel-function`.